 Doe v.
 Massachusetts Department of Correction

-Our client, Jane Doe, is currently serving a sentence of three to four years for a non-violent drug offense.
+Ms. Doe is currently serving a sentence of three to four years for a non-violent drug offense.
 She is a woman.
 She was diagnosed with Gender Dysphoria and underwent gender transition nearly forty years ago, as a teenager.
 She has a female gender identity, and identifies and lives as a woman.

 MA DOC has incorrectly housed her in a male facility.
 She is regularly subjected to strip searches by male correctional officers, who routinely grope her breasts in the process.
 She is forced to shower in view of male prisoners who inappropriately comment on her body and otherwise harass her.
 Correctional officers and other staff at the facility refuse to address or refer to her using her correct name and female pronouns.
-And she has been denied access to preventative medical care, including mammograms.

 The impact of this discriminatory treatment on Ms. Doe is scarring, humiliating, and both physically and emotionally harmful.